Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

-I use computers that run the RISC OS operating system.
-Unlike many people who have only ever used one operating system I have extensive experience of using three different operating systems, over many years, and have seen them all evolve.
-On almost every count, my order of preference is RISC OS, then Mac and finally Windows.
-That puts me in a minority, among many people who simply assume that everyone uses Windows.
-Certainly there are more users of Windows than of other operating systems, but in most cases it is not by making an informed choice, or of a knowledge of the alternatives, but simply going with the herd and buying what the PC industry wants them to buy.
+I use computers that run the RISC OS operating system – currently a 4té2 with an ARMX6 as backup.
+Unlike many people who have only ever used one operating system I have extensive experience of using three different operating systems over many years and have seen them all evolve.
+On almost every count, my order of preference is RISC OS, then Mac OS and finally Windows.
+That puts me in a minority among many people who have only used Windows, and who assume that everyone else does too.
+There are more users of Windows than of other operating systems, but in most cases that is not by making an informed choice with a knowledge of the alternatives, but simply by going with the herd and buying what the PC industry wants them to buy.

 RISC OS has many advantages.
 It is very easy and productive to use.
 It is easier for a non specialist to maintain a home system.
 And if you do have problems, there is a very supportive community of users who help each other.
-The RISC OS community is small, which has both advantages and disadvantages.
-The advantages include a genuine sense of community, and not being a target for cybercrime, so I don't need to be paranoid about opening e-mails (viruses are operating system specific).
-The main disadvantage is that there is less money to pump into the development of new software.
-There is a lot of very good software, both commercial and freeware, but in some areas, notably browsers, it is difficult to keep up with what seems like a technology arms race between browsers on other platforms.
-Having said that, Netsurf , which began life on RISC OS before becoming multi-platform, is an extremely fast and useful browser.
-It doesn't yet support all features, but is being continually developed, and is free.
+The RISC OS community is small, with a genuine sense of community among users.
+Being small has both advantages and disadvantages.
+It means we are not a target for cybercrime, so I don't need to be so paranoid about opening e-mails (viruses are operating system specific).
+The main disadvantage is that there is less money to drive the development of new software.
+There is a lot of very good software, both commercial and freeware, but in some areas, notably browsers, it is difficult to keep up with what seems like a technology arms race between the browsers that run on other platforms.
+Having said that, Netsurf , which began life on RISC OS before becoming multi-platform, is an extremely fast and useful (free) browser.
+It doesn't yet support all features, but is being continually developed.
+More recently Iris, which uses the same WebKit engine as Safari, offers many of the facilities of other mainstream browsers.

-RISC OS runs on machines that tend to last far longer than most people expect in the mass computer market.
-Partly that is due to the machines being well built and reliable, but also it is because the software is not continually being bloated so that it needs ever more powerful hardware just to stand still.
+RISC OS runs on machines that tend to last far longer than most people in the mass computer market expect.
+Partly that is due to the machines being well built and reliable, but also it is because the software is not continually being bloated, forcing users to buy ever more powerful hardware just to stand still.
 As a result, the cost of ownership is relatively low.
 The software also tends to be very reasonably priced, and there is a lot of extremely good, free software available.

 RISC OS computers have the operating system in ROM (Read Only Memory).
 That means it doesn't get corrupted even if a program tries to do something drastic - you can always get back to a basic working machine to start to sort the problem out.